 As you’ll find on most of the pages on this site, we also like to ask our visitors how much they think certain home improvements will cost.

-The poll below is entirely optional, you can skip it if you wish:
+The poll below is entirely optional, but answer the question and you can see how others voted.

 This will depend on the retailer but the going rate is around £30.
 For those living in London, the charge might be higher.
-For example, S&C carpets currently charge a £60 delivery fee if you reside within the M25.
+For example, S&C carpets currently charge a £45 delivery fee if you live in central London.
 If your retailer is more than 30 miles away, you should also expect additional fees per extra mile.
 Some smaller businesses offer free pick up and delivery but in reality, it’s not free, you have to pay for their time and fuel either as an extra fee or by paying more per square metre for the installation.

 For your installer to lift the old carpet expect to pay between 0.50p and £1.00 per square metre.